Some of the links on this site are affiliate links.

 The minimum investment required varies for each deal, but most are in the $10,000 – $15,000 range.
-Once an investor decides to go in on a deal, they are now a partial owner in that farm.
+Once an investor decides to go in on a deal, they are now a partial owner of that farm.
 Through the platform, they will receive updates on the deal and be kept informed about their investment.

 Most deals also include equity investment from FarmFundr.
 This demonstrates that they stand behind the deals that they source and are willing to put their own money into them.

 In man cases, the farms offered on the platform have been owned by the company's CEO for a number of years.
 During this period he typically works on getting the farms ready for investors and investing in optimizing the operations.